-495 Measurements shall be performed according to the guidance of 4.0.1 in a calibrated phantom and 4.0.2 in human subjects with the additional following considerations:
+Measurements should be performed according to the guidance of 4.0.1 in a calibrated phantom and 4.0.2 in human subjects with the additional following considerations:

-- A phantom may be available to a site for this purpose through a loan or rental program or as part of a QC contract if resources are limited. - Note that these data are suitable for establishing site conformance as seen in Section 4.4. - If a site has ultrasound systems from more than one Manufacturer, the clinical trainer must be proficient on each.
+- A phantom may be available to a site for this purpose through a loan program if resources are limited. - Note that these data are suitable for establishing site conformance as seen in Section 4.4. - If a site has ultrasound systems from more than one Manufacturer, the clinical trainer must be proficient on each.
 Therefore, the test measurements must be performed for each Manufacturer's system (only one set of test measurements per Manufacturer model). - Selection of subjects for clinical tests should be those expected for the common clinical applications.

 The suggested phantom data for assessment of clinical trainer skill is as follows.
-For a representative of each type of transducer capable of 3D volume flow on a given system/model used in the clinic, the measurements should include depths of 25% and75% of maximum depth indicated in the conformance specification of the manufacturer.
+For each transducer capable of 3D volume flow on a given system/model used in the clinic, the measurements should include depths of 25% and75% of maximum depth indicated in the conformance specification of the manufacturer.
 At each depth, volume flow rates of 25% and 75% of maximum conformance specification of the manufacturer should be tested.
 This would be for one vessel diameter in the flow phantom.
 For each of these measurement conditions, three repeats should be performed as described in 4.0.1.
 Data would be analyzed to provide evidence of operator performance sufficient to match profile Claim 1.

 The suggested data for clinical assessment is as follows.
-For a representative of each type of transducer on a system/model used in the clinic, measurements should be made in 6 representative subjects for the representative clinical application.
+For each transducer on a system/model used in the clinic, measurements should be made in 6 representative subjects for the representative clinical application.
 The measurements should span the depth range as minimum and maximum expected for clinical application for the given subject.
 Flow rates and vessel sizes in a given subject may vary depending on intended clinical application but the repeatability within subjects is the target of this testing.
 For each of these measurement conditions, three repeats should be performed as described in 4.0.2.
 If the system/model is being tested for conformance for pulsatile flow, these measurements would be repeated for constant and pulsatile flow.
 Data would be analyzed as in section 4.5 to provide evidence of operator performance sufficient to match profile Claim 2.